gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Be all that as it may, here is one line of argument some shoe manufacturers have been following:
 Compared to climbing on rock, indoor climbing tends to have larger and more positive footholds.
-And in the times of competitive climbing, indoor climbing has morphed into a quite distinct discipline from being a mere training grounds for the great outdoors.
+And in the times of competition climbing and the Olympics, indoor climbing has morphed into a quite distinct discipline from being a mere training grounds for the great outdoors.
 Modern gym climbing features walking with aggressive smears on big volumes, and even the lower grades come with formerly high level techniques like toe- and heelhooks in steep overhangs.
-Meanwhile, the classic neginners’ shoe outlined above is still modeled after the demands of the outdoor climbs a beginner might face – smaller footholds on vertical walls.
+Meanwhile, the classic beginners’ shoe outlined above is still modeled after the demands of the outdoor climbs a beginner might face – smaller footholds on vertical walls.
 According to that logic, a beginner gym climber would get more use out of a softer shoe with a more ‘bouldery’ feature set, as long as it isn’t so aggressive that it demands a very cramped fit.

 ### What Does Fit Really Mean?

 <!--* as mentioned earlier: snug but not painful is helpful, except when it’s not (to the beginner)-->
-As mentioned earlier in this text, the commonly quoted description for good climbing shoe fit ‘snug, but not painful’ is pretty useful, except for when it’s not.
+As mentioned earlier in this text, the commonly quoted description for good climbing shoe fit ‘snug, but not painful’ is pretty useful, except for when it isn’t.
-Because it takes some getting used to a fit that’s snug all around the foot, *every* shoe that’s this snug is going to be painful at first.
+Because it takes some getting used to a fit that’s snug all around the foot, *every* shoe fitting this snug is going to be painful at first.

 <!--* no wiggle room – the shoe and your foot don’t move against each other-->
 Another way of describing the sort of fit we’re aiming for is that there is no wiggle room in the shoe.